-- Attendance/Absences: Attendance will be taken at the beginning of each class meeting.
-While absences are not calculated into the final grade, attendance is required for participation in class discussions and history lab assignments.
-I will not offer make-up assignments or points unless the instructor determines there is a reasonably qualifying emergency or illness. - \\Student-Athletes or Extracurricular Participants: If you have a scheduled absence that interferes with a class assignment or deadline, it is your responsibility to submit the assignment before you depart.
-Late work will not be accepted for school trips or extracurricular activities. - Late Work: Late work will not be accepted without a documented emergency, illness, or verified problem with the Blackboard server.
+Attendance/Absences: While attendance is not taken in an online course, engagement and participation are required in order to be successful..
+I will not offer make-up assignments or points unless the instructor determines there is a reasonably gualifying emergency or illness.

+\\Student-Athletes or Extracurricular Participants: If you have a scheduled absence that interferes with a class assignment or deadline, it is your responsibility to submit the assignment before you depart.
+Late work will not be accepted for school trips or extracurricular activities.

+Late Work: Late work will not be accepted without a documented emergency, illness, or verified problem with the Blackboard server.
 Again, if there is a problem submitting an assignment it is the responsibility of the student to contact the instructor via email BEFORE the deadline passes.
 All late assignments meeting the criteria above are subject to reduced credit.